c2d7fa/nextool/README.md

 ### Package structure

-Nextool has two clients, an Electron-based desktop application, and a web application.
+Nextool has two clients, an Electron-based desktop application, and a website which contains a web-based version of the application.
 These clients share most of their code, but they plug in different platform-specefic functions, and they each have their own build process.

 The shared code is its own NPM package, which resides in the `app/` directory.
 The Electron client is in the `electron/` directory.
-The web client does not yet exist.
+The code for the website is in `website/`.

 Unfortunately, working on a project that consists of multiple NPM packages can be a bit painful.
 In theory, NPM will let you add a local dependency with `npm